Menu

 Times Tables:

 We use Times Tables Rock Stars in school to help your child practise their systematic recall of mixed times tables.
 Please continue to support your child by using this app/ website or use Hit The Button (on the TopMarks website) and select "times tables".
-A gentle reminder that the Year 4 National Multiplication Tables Check will be in June and you can train your child for this test by using the "Soundcheck" game on TTRS, which is exactly the same format as the National Multiplication Tables Check.
+A gentle reminder that the Year 4 National Multiplication Tables Check will be in June and you can train your child for this test by using the "Soundcheck" game on TTRS, which is exactly the same format as the National Multiplication Tables Check which is only a week away now.

 Times tables are a key part of your child's progress in mathematics lessons and a systematic recall of these will improve their maths fluency and help them achieve the next level of their learning.